djangify/our-spot/README.md

 As Admin, I want users to register before being able to look at or add a new photo.

 **_Password Change:_**
-As a admin I want to set up a system so users can change their password when they are logged in.
+As admin I want to set up a system so users can change their password when they are logged in.

 **_Create, Read, Update and Delete_**
 As admin I want to be able to create, read, update and delete photos, comments and profiles so that the admin area is kept up to date.